So, you’ve just completed your degree– now what?

 All of Uber’s graduate programs fall under the umbrella of University Student Careers, which “offers real-world experience within the confines of an environment that fosters mentorship and feedback.”
 Associate data scientists are able to work cross-functionally across various teams and departments within Uber’s product on a global scale.

 Thanks for reading!
-If you're a new grad data scientist looking for more guidance on how to break into the field, be sure to check out our "Getting Started" articles, designed for those new to data science, our overview of data science master's programs, our comparison of data science bootcamps vs master's programs, and our newest Probability Data Science Course.
+If you're a new grad data scientist looking for more guidance on how to break into the field, be sure to check out our guide on Becoming a Data Scientist, designed for those new to data science.